Updated November 03, 2017

 For that reason, it’s a good idea to know how much you’re planning to finance beforehand.
 You can use that number to calculate how much you’ll have to pay per month to get your balance paid off.
 Make sure it’s realistic for your situation.

-Citi Simplicity®: This card has an 18-month 0% introductory APR.
-That means you have a year and a half to pay off your balance before the regular purchase APR kicks in.
-The Citi Simplicity® Card also has no late fees, no annual fee, and no penalty APR if you’re late in making a payment.
+Citi Simplicity® Card - No Late Fees Ever: This card has an introductory 0%* for 12 months on Purchases*.
+That means you have a year and a half to pay off your balance before the regular purchase APR kicks in, currently 15.99% - 25.99%* (Variable).
+The Citi Simplicity® Card - No Late Fees Ever also has no late fees, a $0* annual fee, and no penalty APR if you’re late in making a payment.
 These benefits make it a great everyday use card after you’re done paying off your wedding charges.

-Chase Slate®: With this card, you can save with a $0 introductory balance transfer fee and get 0% introductory APR for 15 months on purchases and balance transfers.
+Chase Slate®: With this card, you can save with a 0% Intro APR on Balance Transfers for 15 months and get 0% Intro APR on Purchases for 15 months (16.74% - 25.49% Variable APR, thereafter).
 This is one of our favorite balance transfer offers.

 If you don’t qualify for any of these offers, you can try checking around local credit unions and community banks for low interest credit cards.
 Many of our top recommendations have low APRs.
 While these aren’t ideal, they may be more affordable than a personal loan, depending on your credit.